-Determine the total number of recording devices owned and maintained by the agency; a daily record of the total number of recording devices actually deployed and used by officers, the policies and procedures for use of portable recording systems by required by section 626.8473; and the total amount of recorded audio and video collected by the portable recording system and maintained by the agency, the agency's retention schedule for the data, the agency's procedures for destruction of the data, and that the data are available to the public.
+Determine the total number of recording devices owned and maintained by the agency; a daily record of the total number of recording devices actually deployed and used by officers, the policies and procedures for use of portable recording systems by required by section 626.8473; and the total amount of recorded audio and video collected by the portable recording system and

-Owatonna Police Department's BWC inventory consists of twenty-seven (27) devices.
+Owatonna Police Department's BWC inventory consists of twenty-nine (29) devices.
 Inventory is maintained on an Excel spreadsheet.

-The Owatonna Police Department has established and enforces a BWC policy that governs the use of portable recording systems by peace officers while in the performance of their duties.
+The Owatonna Police Department's BWC policy governs the use of portable recording systems by peace officers while in the performance of their duties.
 The Department's BWC policy requires officers to conduct a function test of their BWC at the beginning of each shift to make sure the device is operating properly.
 Peace officers noting a malfunction are required to promptly report the malfunction to their supervisor and complete necessary Fleet Maintenance or Information Technology Support requests.

 Peace officers were trained on the use of BWCs by a Police Captain and Visual Labs.
-New officers are trained as part of their field training program.
+Newly hired officers are trained as part of their field training program.

-A review of randomly selected dates from the patrol schedule were verified against data stored in Visual Labs and confirmed that BWC's are being deployed and officers are wearing and activating their BWCs.
-A comparison of the total number of BWC videos created per year to the total number of calls for service per year shows a consistent collection of BWC data.
-Reports produced from Visual Labs document a total count of videos created per officer.

-Reports produced from Visual Labs detail the total amount of BWC data created, stored/maintained, and deleted.
+Officers working on randomly selected dates, and randomly selected calls for service, were verified against the data stored in Visual Labs and confirmed that BWCs are being deployed and officers are wearing and activating their BWCs.
+A comparison between the total number of BWC videos created per year to the total number of calls for service per year shows a consistent collection of BWC data.
+Reports produced from Visual Labs document the total count of videos created per officer and the total amount of BWC data created.

+The Owatonna Police Department utilizes the General Records Retention Schedule for Minnesota Cities and agency specified retention periods in Visual Labs.
 BWC audio/video is fully deleted from Visual Labs upon reaching the scheduled expiration date.
 Meta data and audit logs are permanently maintained in Visual Labs.
 BWC data is available upon request, and access may be requested by submission of a Portable Recording System Data Release Form.

-Audit Requirement: Use of Agency-Issued Portable Recording Systems otherwise performing authorized law enforcement services as an employee of the Agency.
+Audit Requirement: Use of Agency-Issued Portable Recording Systems

-Determine if peace officers are only allowed to use portable recording systems issued and m maintained by the officer's agency.
+Determine if peace officers are only allowed to use portable recording systems issued and maintained by the officer's agency.

-The Owatonna Police Department's BWC policy states that officers may use only Agency-issued portable recording devices in the performance of official duties for the Agency or when
+The Owatonna Police Department's BWC policy states that officers may use only Agency-issued portable recording devices in the performance of official duties for the Agency or when. otherwise performing authorized law enforcement services as an employee of the Agency.